Sea Patrol: Internet download

 In early January 2013, season 3, 4, & 5 was released on Hulu.

+Between 2021 and 2022 all episodes were freely available on the Nine Now streaming service to Australian viewers, but sometime between 16 August 2022 and 19 January 2025 the show was removed from the streaming service.

-As of 2021, all episodes are available on the Nine Now streaming service.
-As of 2023, all episodes are available on Tubi and the Roku Channel in the United States.
+As of 2025, all episodes are available on Tubi, Amazon Prime, Youtube Movies, and the Roku Channel in the United States.
+But have been region locked on those platforms to Australian viewers.
+Australian viewers are able to access episodes on Apple TV+.

 International distribution

 According to an April 2007 Nine Network press release, international rights to the series "in over 100 territories" were sold to Sparrowhawk Media by Nine Network's international distribution representative, Portman Film and Television.
 This deal gave Sea Patrol the ability to be seen on various international versions of the Hallmark Channel.
 As a part of this initial deal, either one or both of the first two seasons of Sea Patrol were seen on Hallmark Channels in many territories throughout the world.
 Some of the 61 countries in which these early seasons aired on Hallmark included: the United Kingdom, Serbia, Belgium, Indonesia, India, Russia, Italy, South Africa, Mexico, Vietnam, and Palau.
 In Germany, the series aired since 2011 on Das Vierte.
 And since 2014 on the new channel Ebru TV.